takavarasha-desire/habittracker1_1/README.md

 course  DLBDSOOFPP01 through IU International University of Applied Sciences.
 The application allow a user to create habits which they would like to track (see usage below).
-Once created scheduling function in the habits class is called to calculate the next date that the habit should be completed depending on the periodicity chosen.
+Once created, a scheduling function in the habits class is called to calculate the next date that the habit should be completed depending on the periodicity chosen.
 Created habits are considered overdue when a period of 1 day